African American–Jewish relations: After World War I & World War II

-Civil-rights movement
+During the Civil rights movement

 By the middle of the 20th century, many Southern Jews were supportive of the Civil Rights Movement.
 About 50 percent of the civil-rights attorneys in the South during the 1960s were Jews, as were over 50 percent of the whites who went to Mississippi in 1964 to challenge Jim Crow laws.
 These pro-black Southern Jews tended to keep a low profile on "the race issue" in order to avoid attracting the attention of the anti-black (and antisemitic) Ku Klux Klan.

 However, Klan groups exploited the issue of Black integration and Jewish involvement in the struggle in order to commit violently antisemitic hate crimes.
 As an example of this hatred, in one year alone, from November 1957 to October 1958, temples and other Jewish communal gatherings were bombed and desecrated in Atlanta, Nashville, Jacksonville, and Miami, and dynamite was found under synagogues in Birmingham, Charlotte, and Gastonia.
 Some rabbis received death threats, although there were no injuries following these outbursts of violence.